Impact of Underwater Image Enhancement on Feature Matching

 BibTeX

-author = {Jason M. Summers and Mark W. Jones,
+author = {Jason M. Summers and Mark W. Jones and Catherine Seale},

 title = {Impact of Underwater Image Enhancement on Feature Matching},